mehedii-hassan/mehedii-hassan/README.md

 ## 👨‍💻 About me

-This is  Mehedi Hassan, a passionate software developer (Native Android), proficient in both Kotlin & Java.
-My favorite programming language is Java.
-Let's connect and explore how I can contribute to your cutting-edge Android projects."🌴
+👨‍💻This is  Mehedi Hassan, An experienced Native Android Developer with about 3 years of experience developing and maintaining mobile applications, proficient in both Kotlin and Java but Java is my favorite programming language.
+Skilled in building applications from scratch, focusing on user experience and performance.

+Currently, I am exploring better opportunities to enhance my expertise, develop new skills, and achieve organizational and personal goals.
+I would be pleased to discuss how I can contribute to your cutting-edge Android projects."🌐

 - 🔭 I’m currently working on Android